sirkapil/nehu/pages/alone.md

 + **You are not alone.**

 > I'm forever with you.
-I may be thousands of miles away from you but my heart is always with you, it goes wherever you go.
-Don't feel alone.
+I may be thousands of miles away from you but my heart ❤ is always with you, it goes wherever you go.
+So, Don't feel alone.

 + **Don't hide your emotions**